Christmas is the best time of the year. There’s time off with family, everyone’s filled with the Christmas spirit, and of course, there’s Santa Claus.

 Customized Letter From Santa

-This letter is the one our kids had the most fun receiving!
-They loved reading it and seeing Santa knew all about them and praised them for all the good things they had done during the year.
+This personal letter is the one our kids had the most fun receiving!
+They loved reading it and seeing Santa knew all about them and praised them for all the good things they had done during the past year.

-Santa’s letter was also my personal favorite because it was such a fun way to encourage our kids to be kind to each other and try their best at school.
+Santa’s letter was also my favorite because it was such a fun way to encourage our kids to be kind to each other and try their best at school.

 I may or may not have abused my power by adding in that Santa is quite happy when brothers get along and play nicely together 😉